mtgjson/mtgjson-website/docs/changelog/version-4/README.md

 - A brand new site and logo!
 - Better caching of MTGJSON resources
 - Build command improvements
-- Update TCGPlayer API to 1.32.0
+- Update TCGplayer API to 1.32.0
 - Added `baseSetSize` and `totalSetSize` to `SetList.json` entries

 ## 4.4.2